sxy-sun/sxy-sun.github.io/_posts/2023-02-17-pid-control.md

 ## Miscellanea
 - [Servo](https://en.wikipedia.org/wiki/Servomechanism) is short for servomechanism, is an automatic device that uses error-sensing negative feedback to correct the action of a mechanism.
 Servos can be used to generate linear or circular motion, depending on their type.

+---

+*Part of this post belongs to my notes from a class I have taken, "EECS 460: Control Systems Analysis and Design," offered by Prof. Peter Seiler at the University of Michigan.*